jarrettmeyer/hive_demo/README.md

 ### Local Settings

-You will find many things are easier if you make the `vagrant` user a member of the `hdfs` group.
+You will find many things are easier if you make the `vagrant` user a member of the `hdfs` group. (`hdfs` is the local administrator group for HDFS.
+This can be set in Hive under `dfs.cluster.administrators`.)

 ```
 $ sudo usermod -a -G hdfs vagrant